 To complete the project, it’s important to cut wooden dowel pieces precisely so they would fit seamlessly within the structure.

 To understand the strength of straws, try this experiment: Place a straw vertically between your palms and press them together.

 You’ll find it doesn’t crush easily, demonstrating the strength of a hollow cylinder.
-We suggest opting for wider straws with thick walls for better results.
+I suggest opting for wider straws with thick walls for better results.
 If using thin straws, simply use more of them.

 What Are Wooden Dowels Used For?